aankur/garage/doc/drafts/k2v-spec.md

 (node2, tdiscard2', (v4, t4))       ; tdiscard2' = t3
 ```

-**Generic algorithm for handling insertions:** A certain node i handles the InsertItem and is responsible for the correctness of this procedure.
+**Generic algorithm for handling insertions:** A certain node n handles the InsertItem and is responsible for the correctness of this procedure.

 1. Lock the key (or the whole table?) at this node to prevent concurrent updates of the value that would mess things up
 2. Read current set of values
-3. Generate a new timestamp that is larger than the largest timestamp for node i
+3. Generate a new timestamp that is larger than the largest timestamp for node n
-4. Add the inserted value in the list of values of node i
+4. Add the inserted value in the list of values of node n
 5. Update the discard times to be the times set in the context, and accordingly discard overwritten values
 6. Release lock
 7. Propagate updated value to other nodes